Issafulldev/NotBroke/README.md

 ## Architecture Overview

-- **Backend**: Asynchronous FastAPI API with SQLAlchemy + SQLite, with connection pooling, pagination, JWT authentication, and production-ready configurations.
+- **Backend**: Asynchronous FastAPI API with SQLAlchemy + PostgreSQL/SQLite, with connection pooling, pagination, JWT authentication, and production-ready configurations.
 - **Frontend**: Next.js application (React 19) with React Query for data management, Zustand for global state, and Tailwind CSS for styling.
-- **Database**: SQLite with performance indexes and optimized for various hosting environments.
+- **Database**: PostgreSQL (production recommended) or SQLite (development), with performance indexes and optimized for various hosting environments.
-- **Deployment**: Configurable for various hosting platforms with custom startup scripts and environment-specific configurations.
+- **Deployment**: Configurable for various hosting platforms (Render, VPS, Hostinger) with custom startup scripts and environment-specific configurations.

 ## Prerequisites